About the museum

 Russian Tsar also bought neighboring estates, sum of which reached all together 100 hectares.
 On that land in 1718 the Tsar initiated laying out the palace and park ensemble that was named Katharinenthal (Kadriorg) in honor of his wife Catherine I.

-The purchase of the house was closely linked to the events of the Great Northern War (1700–1721) and Peter the Great’s preparation for the naval campaign against Sweden which ended with the victory of Russian navy in the Battle of Hanko in 1714.
+The purchase of the house was closely linked to the events of the Great Northern War (1700–1721) and Peter the Great’s preparation for the naval campaign against Sweden.
 The house is located on a hill with views of the sea and the city.
 As a result, the Tsar was able to track the movement of Swedish ships that quite often approached the city.

 The house also provided much-needed privacy to the Tsar’s wife, who continued travelling with Peter I despite being pregnant in 1714.
 A small garden was founded next to the house.
 The garden was used to grow flowers and herbs.